 The potential for loss and injury under the current system is obvious, and the criminal and civil repercussions are already manifesting themselves across the Unites States.

 ¨ Returning to her

-entrance to a major Super regional Mall) a school teacher is robbed
+to a major Super regional Mall) a school teacher is robbed and beaten

 ¨ Two armed security guards at an urban city library get into an argument and engage in a running gun battle, exchanging over 14 shots.
 Fortunately, they were such bad marksman that neither they nor any innocent bystanders were injured.